How To Install R Packages From Command Line

 How To Mask Packages In R

 Some user-contributed R packages may contain functions with the same name as functions in another package.
-When this situation occurs, a warning message will pop up in the R terminal.
+A warning message will pop up in the R terminal when this situation occurs.
 This situation is called masking.

 If you want to use a function that a recently loaded function has masked, you have the following options:

-1. detach the package you don’t use, using the detach function, or
+- Detach the package you don’t use using the

-2. give the package you want to use a higher priority by loading it first before other packages in your project.
+function, or - Give the package you want to use a higher priority by loading it before other packages in your project.

 To check which package has the highest priority, check the search path: